swcarpentry/swc-releases/README.md

     B 5
     #^ the new TAG feature failed so we fix and rerun
     B 5
+    B git-for-all log --oneline -n 2
+    #^ to be sure of wether some did not work (temporary add force_branch=1 in the ini for repo to redo)
+    A
+    #^ to be sure to unobfuscate
+    B 6
+    #^ needed a few run as I was making the orcid handling at the same time (need to remove the lines in the .ini so they get rebuilt)
+    ##DO: for the templates, manually set maintainers to "Silva, Raniere;Emonet, Rémi@0000-0002-1870-1329"
+    C
+    B 7
+    B 8

 # RANDOM NOTES 2017-06-03 (somewhat jibberish)